What is the Adult Dependent Relative Visa application?

 To be eligible for this visa, the following must apply:

-- The dependent must be a close relative of the person that is either settled in the UK, has British citizenship or has refugee or humanitarian protection
+- The dependent must be a close relative of the person that is either settled in the UK, has British citizenship or have refugee or humanitarian protection

-- The dependent needs long-term care to do every day personal and household tasks because of illness, disability or age
+- The dependent must need long-term care to do every day personal and household tasks due to their illness, disability or age

-- The relative already in the UK must prove that they will be able to support, accommodate and take care of the dependent without recourse to UK public funds for at least 5 years
+- The UK sponsor must prove that they will be able to support, accommodate and take care of the dependent without seeking recourse to UK public funds for at least 5 years

-- The dependent is the sponsor’s parent or grandparent they must not be in a subsisting relationship with a partner unless that partner is also the sponsor’s parent or grandparent and is applying for entry clearance at the same time as the applicant
+- The dependent should be the sponsor’s parent or grandparent they must not be in a subsisting relationship with a partner unless that partner is also the sponsor’s parent or grandparent and is applying for entry clearance at the same time as the applicant

-- The care that the dependent need is not available or affordable in the country they live in
+- The care that the dependent requires should not be available or affordable in the country they live in

 What is covered under ‘long term care for every day personal and household tasks’?

-The case of Osman v ECO [OA/18244/2012] provided some guidance as to what can be regarded as long-term care for every day personal and household tasks.
+The case of Osman v ECO [OA/18244/2012] provides some guidance as to what can be regarded as long-term care for every day personal and household tasks.

 Firstly, the need for care must arise because of illness, disability or age of the dependent.
 This means even if personal care is needed but does not arise from one of the stated conditions, then the rule is not met.

-Thirdly, it must be proven that even with the practical and financial help of the relative settled in the UK, the personal care cannot be obtained in the dependent’s own country either because it is not available or affordable in that country or because there is no one in that country that can reasonably provide it.
+Thirdly, it must be proven that even with the practical and financial help of the relative settled in the UK, personal care cannot be obtained in the dependent’s own country.
+This may be due to care not being available or affordable in that country or because there is no one in that country that can reasonably provide it.
 This means if there are existing close relatives of the dependent in his or her home country, this requirement will not be met.

 It is important to note that under the later requirement, what may be the “required level of care” and who may appropriately provide it depends on the circumstances of the case.
 For instance, it may be the case that considering that personal care involves intimate or bodily contact which may require a gender-specific carer from the individual’s family.